Welcome to the Flying Circus!

 ctheune@myapp00 ~ $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT vda 253:0 0 10G 0 disk ├─vda1 253:1 0 10G 0 part / └─vda2 253:2 0 1M 0 part vdb 253:16 0 1G 0 disk [SWAP] vdc 253:32 0 5G 0 disk └─vdc1 253:33 0 5G 0 part /tmp

-Components are preconfigured software packages that we manage for you.
-Those components provide libraries or services like libxml2 or PostgreSQL.
-You can use our managed components to avoid having to install and maintain complex setups yourself.
+You can use our managed components/roles to avoid having to install and maintain complex setups yourself.
+Some examples for components we provide:

 The benefit of managed components are:

-You can see which managed components have already been applied to your VMs by visiting the customer portal https://my.flyingcircus.io/ and selecting the respective VM.
-Applied components are listed in the box labeled with Software.
+You can see and change the managed components/roles for your VMs by visiting the My Flying Circus and selecting the respective VM.
+Applied components are listed in the box labeled with Configuration.